 Take Butterbur Extract Before Bed

-If you tend to get headaches or sinusitis with your hay fever, butterbur can provide you with fast-acting relief.
+If you tend to get headaches or sinusitis with your hay fever, then butterbur can provide you with fast-acting relief.
 Butterbur has anti-inflammatory and anti-allergenic properties.

 Butterbur is a type of shrub.
 Its roots and leaves have been used to treat asthma, wounds, and allergies for hundreds of years.
 According to the National Center for Complementary and Integrative Health, supplementing with butterbur root should alleviate most of the symptoms of hay fever.